Why REAC Scores Change Dramatically

 Why Did My REAC Score Go Down So Much?

-Over the last few months, our office has been busy answering phone calls from hundreds of property owners across the country – many of them with a similar question – why did my score go down so much?
-They say, "I did everything the same as last time, but this time, the score was awful."
-Some start by blaming (a) the process, (b) the inspector, (c) changes to the inspection code rules.
+Many property owners ask us a similar question – why did my REAC score go down so much?
+They say, “I did everything the same as last time, but this time, the score was awful.”
+Some start by blaming (a) the process, (b) the inspector, and (c) changes to the inspection code rules.
 We start by explaining that the reason their REAC score dropped is typically outside any of these concepts.
 After some discussion, we find out the root of the issue and develop an effective plan.

-- The Detached Executive – Some executives will send the responsibility for physical compliance down the line, remaining detached from the process.
-When it comes time to draft an appeal to reverse a terribly failing score; the inevitable question is: "how did this happen, didn't I give it to [so and so]."
+Some executives will send the responsibility for physical compliance down the line, remaining detached from the process.
+When it comes time to draft an appeal to reverse a failing score, the inevitable question is: “how did this happen, didn’t I give it to [so and so].”
 The most effective executives are the ones who take the time to have a cursory understanding of the physical inspection requirements, so they can delegate and follow up – and ask all the right questions along the way.

-- The Instant Expert – We frequently hear "I have been through two inspections, so I'm all set."
-Even if that number was several hundred inspections, it's the wrong attitude.
+We frequently hear, “I have been through two inspections, so I’m all set.”
+Even if that number was several hundred inspections, it’s the wrong attitude.
 Like with everything in life – get a second opinion.
-Find a system that works, but don't be afraid of challenging it from time to time.
-Maybe you are "expert" at the process, but as an attorney might say, "a lawyer who represents him/herself, has a fool for a client."
+Find a system that works, but don’t be afraid of challenging it from time to time.
+Maybe you are “expert” at the process, but as an attorney might say, “a lawyer who represents themselves has a fool for a client.”

-Here's a story (factual, obscured into fiction to maintain privacy) that is on-point: a property owner received a 95a, 98a, and 90a over the first decade that REAC was in existence.
-Last year, they had an inspection in January 2013 and received a score of 55c.
-They immediately appealed, and used as the basis of their appeal that the inspector was biased and generally a second cousin to Stalin – sailors everywhere blushed at the language used to describe the inspector.
-The appeal was denied, and they were given the opportunity to get the property ready for a re-inspection, if the property passed the second inspection -- the failed score would be removed.
+Here’s a story (factual, obscured into fiction to maintain privacy) that is on-point.
+A property owner received a REAC Scores of 95a, 98a, and 90a over the first decade that REAC was in existence.
+Then they had an inspection in 2013 and received a REAC score of 35c.
+They immediately appealed and used as the basis of their appeal that the inspector was biased, conflicted, and unprofessional.
+HUD REAC denied their request for an appeal.
+Next, they had to get the property ready for a re-inspection.
+If the property passed the second inspection — the APPS flag would be removed.

-The owners, managers, and everyone else objected to the findings, said that they (a) don't apply to their property because it was (1) a co-op, (2) more than 20 years old, (3) a tall building, (4) an elderly building, (5) because they had done well before.
-Finally, the site staff relented, and said that they'd fix everything, but when they said "fix", they meant only those items that "we believe applies to us".
-Stubborn, eh?
-They failed again with a 40c.
+The owners and managers, and everyone else initially objected to our findings, said that they don’t apply to their property because they had done well before.
+Finally, the site staff relented and said that they’d fix everything, but when they said “fix,” they meant only those items that “we believe applies to us.”